 As stated above there are options for most parts of your business, including:

 Virtualized hardware is useful for a multitude of purposes.
 It can present options to host specific applications or a dedicated platform for application development.
 The main advantage of purchasing hardware in the cloud is that you can virtualize local computing resources and not waste money like many businesses that rely on onsite computing resources do.

 Let’s take a look at some of the most popular options available:

-- Productivity – Productivity software has long been a driving force in cloud deployment.
+- Productivity – Productivity software has long been a driving force in deployment.
 With titles like Microsoft Office 365 and Google’s G Suite available, businesses can get complete suites of tools they need to help them be productive and improve collaboration.

 - Communication – Solutions like Hosted Email and VoIP have changed the way that business views its communications.

 - Security – Security is extremely important and today’s cloud platform is more secure than resources of the past.
 Not only are there full-fledged security suites available, it can deliver more security options, providing businesses with all the options they need to keep their networks and cloud platforms secure.

 The Internet of Things, a major innovation to the way people interact with products, is fueled, in large part, by cloud computing.
 There are quite literally dozens of secure and reliable cloud platforms available to run IoT, AI, and much, much more.